tokio-rs/website/content/docs/going-deeper-futures/futures-model.md

 still running, `poll`ing their futures will return `NotReady`, effectively "blocking" the `Join` future, while stashing a handle to the ambient `Task` for waking it back up when they finish.
-The two subtasks can then race to *wake up* the `Task`, but that's fine: **the `unpark` method for waking a task is threadsafe, and guarantees that the task will `poll` its future at least once after any `unpark` call**.
+The two subtasks can then race to *wake up* the `Task`, but that's fine: **the `notify` method for waking a task is threadsafe, and guarantees that the task will `poll` its future at least once after any `notify` call**.
 Thus, synchronization is handled once and for all at the task level, without requiring combinators like `join` to allocate or handle synchronization themselves.

 * You may have noticed that `poll` takes `&mut self`, which means that a given future cannot be `poll`ed concurrently—the future has unique access to its contents while polling.
-The `unpark` synchronization guarantees it.
+The `notify` synchronization guarantees it.

 One final point.
 Combinators like `join` embody "small" state machines, but because some of those states involve additional futures, they allow additional